EndpointProviders 1.2.4

 EndpointProviders

-The simplest way to add endpoints dynamically for Minimal API empowered by Dependency Injection principles.
+The simplest way to dynamically add endpoints in a Minimal API, leveraging Dependency Injection principles.

 Why another one?

-Most of the libraries that target Minimal API functionality deal with instances of classes that can add Endpoints dynamically via a "marker" interface.
-What is the approach then and why this is not fully practical?
-Let's see an example below.
+Most libraries targeting Minimal API functionality rely on class instances of classes that can dynamically add Endpoints using a "marker" interface.
+But why is it not fully practical?
+Let's explore an example below.

 public class SampleWithEndPoints : IMarker